How Do U.S. Taxes Compare to Other Countries?

 One of the difficulties in comparing data from different countries is that it can be like measuring apples against oranges.
 Many countries with significant overall tax burdens funnel a good portion of their revenues back to the public in the form of government services that are at least marginally superior to those offered in the U.S.

-According to the Tax Policy Center, the U.S. imposes less in the way of “social program” taxes than the average for OECD countries—24 percent of our overall tax burden is representative of these programs compared to the average of 26 percent.
-These taxes include things like Social Security retirement and disability benefits as well as unemployment.
+According to the Tax Policy Center, the U.S. imposes a little less in the way of “social program” taxes than the average for OECD countries—25% of our overall tax burden is representative of these programs compared to the average of 26% These taxes include things like Social Security retirement and disability benefits, as well as unemployment.

-Japan, on the other hand, imposes taxes of this nature exceeding 40 percent, but that should be put into perspective.
+Japan, on the other hand, imposes taxes of this nature exceeding 40%, but that should be put into perspective.
 The nation doesn’t tax unemployment compensation as the U.S. does.

 Excise and Value-Added Taxes